On the tradeoff between almost sure error tolerance and mean deviation frequency in martingale convergence: Introduction

-\item It bounds \textit{nonlinear} higher order moments of $\oO_\epsilon = \sum_{n=n_0}^\infty \ind(A_n(\e_n))$ by the elementary, weighted, \textit{linear} condition \eqref{e:GewSumme} on $(\PP(A_n(\e_n)))_{n\in \NN}$, see Example~\ref{ex:poly}, \ref{ex:exp} and \ref{ex:Weibull}.
+\item The relation \eqref{e:MDFmoment} bounds \textit{nonlinear} higher order moments of $\oO_\epsilon = \sum_{n=n_0}^\infty \ind(A_n(\e_n))$ {and $\m_\epsilon$ by the constant $C_a$, whose finiteness is an elementary, weighted, \textit{linear} condition \eqref{e:GewSumme} on $(\PP(A_n(\e_n)))_{n\in \NN}$.} We refer to Example~\ref{ex:poly}, \ref{ex:exp} and \ref{ex:Weibull}.
 This is simple to verify and therefore allows for the retroactive and meaningful quantification of many known results of complete convergence (or even only a sufficiently strong convergence in probability) in the literature.
 A sample of applications (still for fixed $\e>0$) is given in \cite{EstraHoeg22}.
 This article shows the utility of such a concept for almost sure martingale convergence and strong laws for martingale differences more generally for nonincreasing sequences $\epsilon = (\e_n)_{n\in \NN}$.